rupinski75/portfolio/README.md

 # README

 Personal project for learning rails.
+Simple portfolio with ability to add blogs and galleries with mutiple pictures.

 * Ruby version
   2.6.0